errand/yoldi-test-stable/README.md

 ## Known problems
 1. I didn't find the way to refresh the API Token after PATCHing the slug without relogin.
 So i added the little text about it above the slug snippet
-2. OK, the auth method is not perfect.
+2. The auth method is not perfect.
 I know i should refactor the profile edit section one day.
+3. _Ant.Design_ validation has known [issue](https://github.com/ant-design/ant-design/issues/15674#issuecomment-1424798193) with getting current validation errors, so it's useless a bit and should be refactored.

 ## Getting Started